22 Best Movies About Politics on Netflix (November 2024)

 12. Hitler: A Career (1977)

-As the title suggests, this documentary film offers an in-depth look into one of the world’s most hated personalities, a man who is yet to be surpassed in his monstrosities and in his ability to convince those around him with his performances (speeches).
+As the title suggests, this documentary film offers an in-depth look into one of the world’s most hated personalities, a man who is yet to be surpassed in his monstrosities and ability to convince those around him with his performances (speeches).
 Through never-before-seen footage, we get to see the rise and fall of the leader of the Third Reich, Adolf Hitler, who killed more than 11 million people during a period that is now known as the Holocaust (World War II).
 The documentary is directed by Christian Herrendoerfer and Joachim Fest.
 You can watch it here.

 11. Sergio (2020)